Post From Development

 To guarantee stable and acceptable performance levels, particularly when implementing new functions, we have a set of fundamental guidelines that all developers adhere to:

-• Reuse existing architecture to build new features
+• Reuse existing architecture to build new features.

 • Evaluate whether altering of existing code radically conflicts with its intended purpose, and if so what performance consequences that can have.